paulkarpenko/us-code-ui/uscode/title-06-domestic-security/chapter-001-homeland-security-organization.md

 2024—Subsecs. (d), (e).
 Pub.
 L. 118–47 added subsecs. (d) and (e) and struck out former subsec. (d).
 Prior to amendment, text of subsec. (d) read as follows: “Amounts in the Fund may be obligated only after the Committees on Appropriations of the House of Representatives and the Senate are notified at least 15 days in advance of the planned use of funds.”

 #### Effective Date of 2024 Amendment
 Pub.
 L. 118–47, div.
 C, title V, § 539(b), Mar.
 23, 2024, 138 Stat.
-624, provided that: “The amendments made by this section [amending this section] shall apply to amounts transferred under such section 538 [[6 U.S.C.
+624, provided that: “The amendments made by this section [amending this section] shall apply to amounts transferred under such section 538 [of Pub.
+L. 117–103, [6 U.S.C.
 103a](./chapter-001-homeland-security-organization.md#section-103a)] on or after the date of enactment of this Act [Mar.
 23, 2024].”

 <a id="section-115"></a>